My finances, my projects, my life

 Except for Sàrl Unipersonnelle: 1 partner.

-The entrepreneur must submit a business permit application (except in the case of certain intellectual services).The entrepreneur must submit a business permit application in order to be able to trade.
+He must submit a business permit application except in the case of certain intellectual services.

 The entrepreneur must keep transparent books.
-The annual accounts are not published to third parties.The following must be approved at a general meeting of partners: balance sheet, profit and loss account, notes and management report (which must all be filed with the Trade and Companies Register).
+The annual accounts are not published to third parties.The following must be approved at a general meeting of partners: balance sheet, profit and loss account, notes and, in principle, management report

-If the entrepreneur dies, the business is subject to inheritance law and could be wound up.There is no dissolution after the death of a partner, bankruptcy, etc.
+If the entrepreneur dies, the business is subject to inheritance law and risks dissolution, unless it is taken over.There is no dissolution after the death of a partner, bankruptcy, etc.

 Tom realises that while being a sole trader gives him real independence, it is also a risky choice that makes him personally liable and could see him lose his possessions.